BSidesVienna/bsidesvienna.github.io/01_index.md

 # News

+### [1412193600]: CFP extended
+We've received so many good talks we're looking at adding another track.
+So we extended the [CFP](cfp/) to 18th October 2014 23:59:59.

 ### [1410777159]: Early Bird tickets available
 Get your ticket early... more tickets to be released soon [Register for tickets](https://www.eventbrite.com/e/bsidesvienna-2014-tickets-1523297223)